Annosz/StardewValleyModdingGuide/README.md

 ___

 - :heart: [Get Glam](https://www.nexusmods.com/stardewvalley/mods/5044 "Get Glam"): A very important mod that adds a dresser to your farmhouse, where you can change your appearance (same as at the wizard, but free and always available).
 You didn't download those hair and clothes mod to only choose one and use it during the whole playthrough, did you?
-  - :heart: [Kisekae](https://www.nexusmods.com/stardewvalley/mods/2348 "Kisekae"): Note that *Kisekae* is broken, and *Get Glam* is the official replacement for it.
-  - :broken_heart: [Get Dressed](https://www.nexusmods.com/stardewvalley/mods/331): Note that *Get Dressed* is broken, and *Get Glam* is the official replacement for it.
+  - :broken_heart: Note that [Kisekae](https://www.nexusmods.com/stardewvalley/mods/2348 "Kisekae") and [Get Dressed](https://www.nexusmods.com/stardewvalley/mods/331) are both broken.
 - :heart: [Happy Birthday](https://www.nexusmods.com/stardewvalley/mods/520): If every villager has a birhtday, why don't you?
 This mod solves the problem: it lets you pick a date when all characters give you gift and compliments based on their heart level.
 A must-have immersive addition to the base game!
 - :yellow_heart: [Kawaii Hats](https://community.playstarbound.com/threads/migrating-xnb-mods-to-content-patcher-packs.141577/page-54#post-3302982) (For pictures check the old [Nexus](https://www.nexusmods.com/stardewvalley/mods/64 "Kawaii Hats") page): Replaces the existing hats in the game with new ones, which can be cute, but they are mostly unimmersive and cringe.
 And it's not an extension: if you install it, you won't be able to access the game's basic hats.